The Virgin of Lust

-The Virgin of Lust (La virgen de la lujuria) is a 2002 Mexican drama film directed by Arturo Ripstein.
+The Virgin of Lust (La virgen de la lujuria) is a 2002 Spanish-Mexican-Portuguese drama film directed by Arturo Ripstein from a screenplay by Paz Alicia Garciadiego.
+It is loosely based on Max Aub's story La verdadera historia de la muerte de Francisco Franco (1960).

 Plot

 The film is set in Mexico in the 1940s.
-Nacho (Luis Felipe Tovar) works for tyrannical racist Don Lázaro (Julián Pastor) in the Café Ofelia.
-He falls in love with the Spanish prostitute Lola (Ariadna Gil).
+Nacho works for tyrannical racist Don Lázaro in the Café Ofelia.
+He falls in love with Spanish prostitute Lola.